 Lead Testing Information

-Please be assured that the district is in full compliance with the regulations and will diligently work to ensure drinking water throughout the district meets the new requirements.
+Please be assured that the district is in full compliance with the regulations and will diligently work to ensure drinking water throughout the district meets the State requirements.